-Elevation: 7,709 ft
+Elevation: 7,714 ft

-Tricky Class 3 climbing on the way up, with brushy/mossy surfaces, but I was able to find the proper class 2 ish route on the way down.
-The upper 2/3rds of the ridge can be climbed/downclimbed too by sticking to the ridge crest (right on ascent) for very easy scrambling.
-My left glute started hurting really badly coming down this thing, which I’m sure all those climbing over trees didn’t help.
+Tricky Class 3 climbing on the way up with brushy/mossy surfaces, but I was able to find the proper Class 2-ish route on the way down.
+The upper 2/3rds of the ridge can be climbed/downclimbed by sticking to the ridge crest (climber’s right on ascent) for easy scrambling.
+My left glute started hurting really badly coming down this thing and I’m sure that all of the climbing over trees didn’t help.
 I wandered about 0.1 miles south of the south higher summit to get some clear (relatively) views towards the most rugged sections of the Selkirks.
-Note the peak has traditionally held an elevation of 7,709 ft but recent evaluations have left it at 7,714 possibly.
+Note the peak has traditionally held an elevation of 7,709 feet but recent evaluations have assessed it at 7,714 feet.